 How students stayed safe during Fridays tornado

-Lindsay Tyrell-Blake, Web Editor
+Lindsay Tyrell-Blake, Design Editor

 A tornado ravaged Andover on April 29, wreaking havoc on dozens of homes and businesses.